html5rocks/updates.html5rocks.com.new/_posts/2015-03-12-push-notifications-on-the-open-web.md

 {% endhighlight %}

-This example opens the browser to the root of the site's origin, by focusing an existing same-origin tab if one exists, and otherwise opening a new one.
+This example opens the browser to the root of the site's origin, by focusing an existing same-origin tab if one exists, otherwise opening a new one.

 There are two parts of today's implementation of Notifications which require some unpleasant work arounds:

 1. There is was no easy way to stash data with a notification in Chrome 42 (i.e. what URL to open when a particular notification is clicked).
-   In Chrome 44 the **data** attribute defined in the [Notification spec](https://notifications.spec.whatwg.org/#dom-notification-data) was implemented.
-  1. Until Chrome 44 is in stable, you'll need to handle both cases.
+   In Chrome 44 the [**data** attribute](https://notifications.spec.whatwg.org/#dom-notification-data) was implemented.
+Until Chrome 44 is in stable, you'll need to handle both cases or assume Notification.data isn't supported.
 1. In Chrome 42 you could only open a URL which is on the same origin as your service worker, this was changed in Chrome 43 so that you could open any URL.

-**But don't worry,** there are ways to overcome these issues for Chrome 42.
+**Don't worry,** there are ways to overcome these issues for Chrome 42 and 43.

 To get around not being able to tie data to your notification, you can use [IndexedDB](http://www.html5rocks.com/en/tutorials/indexeddb/todo/) to save a